pushplay/dynameh/README.md

 ### Date Serialization

 Date serialization can be configured by setting `dateSerializationFunction` on your `TableSchema`.
 It's a function that takes in a `Date` and returns a `string` or `number`.
-By default Dates are serialized as ISO-8601 strings.
+By default Dates are serialized as ISO-8601 strings (the only correct date format).

 For example...